InvadingOctopus/octopuskit/Documentation/Coding Conventions & Design Decisions.md

 - Git workflow: [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/)

-- OctopusKit type names are prefixed with the word "Octopus" instead of "OK" because I like it that way, so far.
+- OctopusKit's core types are named with the prefix "Octopus" instead of "OK" because I like it that way, so far.
 I may rename everything to begin with "OK" in the future to follow the common convention.

 - Classes are marked `final` where possible to improve performance.
 If you need to subclass them in a specific project, you could create a copy of the class (or entire engine source) and modify it to suit your project.
 See: [Increasing Performance by Reducing Dynamic Dispatch](https://developer.apple.com/swift/blog/?id=27)